kiwipower/react-offline-test/README.md

 ## Finishing

 * If you have made any changes that require us to do more than just an `npm install` and `npm start` to run your solution then please make this clear in the readme
-* Let your agent know that you're done and we will take a look in GitHub
+* Let your agent know that you're done and we will take a look at your fork in GitHub (no pull requests please)